TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 5/Genesis 5.30.md

 ---

-And Lamech lived after he begat Noah five hundred ninety and five years, and begat sons and daughters:
+Lamech lived after he became the father of Noah five hundred ninety-five years, and became the father of sons and daughters.